-- A. Providing details surrounding the impacts to the public - B. Providing advance notice to the Department of upcoming project impacts - C. Assisting the Department in the development of the target audience list - D. Attending and/or speaking at public meetings - E. Hand delivery of time sensitive informational materials - F. Preparing advertisements and media announcements - G. Preparing and forwarding direct mailers, flyers, and other promotional materials as necessary - H. If required, organizing public meetings, including venue selection, reservation and fee
+- A. Providing details surrounding the impacts to the public - B. Providing advance notice to the Department of upcoming project impacts - C. Assisting the Department in the development of the target audience list - D. Attending and/or speaking at public meetings - E. Hand delivery of time sensitive informational materials - F. Preparing advertisements and media announcements - G. Preparing and submitting to RCE a Quarterly Status Report/Newsletter for the SCDOT website, including but not limited to, traffic control phasing, graphic illustrations, project pictures, schedule, etc. - H. Preparing responses to comments/questions received from the public and other stakeholders. - I. Preparing and forwarding direct mailers, flyers, and other promotional materials as necessary - J. If required, organizing public meetings, including venue selection, reservation and fee